-- A. There is no longer a current support order and either no arrearages are owed or arrearages are under \$500 or unenforceable under state law. - B. The noncustodial parent or putative father is deceased and the death has been verified through sources such as: - 1.
-A newspaper obituary; - 2.
-A death certificate; - Contact with the funeral home; - 4.
-The custodial party's statement has been recorded in the case record; or, - 5.
-The Social Security Death Index, and no further action, including a levy against the estate, can be taken. - C. The Child Support Enforcement Unit determines that parentage cannot be established because: - 1.
+- A. There is no longer a current support order and either no arrearages are owed or arrearages are unenforceable under state law.

+- B. The noncustodial parent or putative father is deceased and the death has been verified through sources such as:

+- 1. A newspaper obituary;

+- A death certificate:

+- 3. Contact with the funeral home;

+- 4. The custodial party's statement has been recorded in the case record; or, - 5.
+The Social Security Death Index, and no further action, including a levy against the estate, can be taken. - C. The Child Support Services Unit determines that parentage cannot be established because: - 1.
 The child is at least 18 years old and the action is barred by a statute of limitations; - 2.
-The results of genetic testing have excluded the alleged parent as the father of the child; - 3.
-A court or administrative process has excluded the alleged father; - 4.
-The Child Support Enforcement Unit determines it is not in the best interest of the child to establish paternity in a case involving incest, rape, or in any case where legal proceedings for adoption are pending; - 5.
-The identity of the biological, alleged, putative, or presumed father is unknown and cannot be identified after diligent efforts, including at least one interview by the Child Support Enforcement Unit with the custodial party; or, - 6.
-The child(ren) in the case has had his/her adoption finalized. - D. The noncustodial parent's location is unknown and the Child Support Enforcement Unit has made diligent efforts using multiple sources, pursuant to Section 6.500, all of which have been unsuccessful in locating the noncustodial parent: - 1.
-Over a three-year period when there is sufficient information to initiate an automated locate effort; or, - 2.
+The results of genetic testing have excluded the alleged parent as the father of the child; - A court or administrative process has excluded the alleged father; - 4.
+The Child Support Services Unit determines it is not in the best interest of the child to establish paternity in a case involving incest, rape, or in any case where legal proceedings for adoption are pending; - 5.
+The identity of the biological, alleged, putative, or presumed father is unknown and cannot be identified after diligent efforts, including at least one interview by the Child Support Services Unit with the custodial party; or, - 6.
+The child(ren) in the case has had his/her adoption finalized. - D. The noncustodial parent's location is unknown and the Child Support Services Unit has made diligent efforts using multiple sources, pursuant to Section 6.500, all of which have been unsuccessful in locating the noncustodial parent: - 1.
+Over a two-year period when there is sufficient information to initiate an automated locate effort; or, - 2.
 Over a one-year period when there is not sufficient information to initiate an automated locate effort.
-Sufficient information is defined as a name and Social Security Number. - All cases in the Child Support Enforcement caseload will be transmitted from the state case registry to the federal case registry.
-One step in the transmission will be to submit the case to the Enumeration Verification System (EVS) which will assist in identifying and verifying a Social Security Number. - E. The noncustodial parent cannot pay support for the duration of the child's minority because the parent has been institutionalized in a psychiatric facility, is incarcerated with no chance for parole, or has a medically verified total and permanent disability with no evidence of support potential.
-The Child Support Enforcement Unit must determine that no income or assets are available to the noncustodial parent which could be levied or attached for support.
+Sufficient information is defined as a name and Social Security Number and/or Individual Tax Identification Number (ITIN). - 3.
+After a one-year period when there is sufficient information to initiate an automated locate effort, but locate interfaces are unable to verify a Social Security Number. - All cases in the Child Support Services caseload will be transmitted from the state case registry to the federal case registry.
+One step in the transmission will be to submit the case to the Enumeration Verification System (EVS) which will assist in identifying and verifying a Social Security Number. - E. The noncustodial parent cannot pay support for the duration of the child's minority (or the child has reached the age of majority), because the parent has been institutionalized in a psychiatric facility, is incarcerated with no chance for parole, or has a medically verified total and permanent disability with no evidence of support potential above the subsistence level, which is defined as the federal poverty level.
+The Child Support Services Unit must determine that no income or assets are available to the noncustodial parent which could be levied or attached for support. - F. The noncustodial parent's sole income is from Supplemental Security Income (SSI) payments, or both SSI payments and Social Security Disability Insurance (SSDI).
+This closure criterion does not apply when the parent is receiving only SSDI benefits.
+Paternity and support must be established in order to use this closure criterion.